PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 Added feature "Show all duo boons (Dusa)"
 Added feature "Show all hammer upgrades for current weapon (Daedalus Hammer)" Switching weapon now also opens the aspect menu

+2.0.1
+Fix a crash when trying to save a state without a weapon aspect Fix hchc boons removing equipped weapon boons
+Fix hchc boons removed when changing weapon boon